 How to Dry Large Pots and Clay Objects in Progress

-When working on a large project, we often run across the problem of needing the bottom of a pot or clay object to stiffen enough to take the weight as we continue to build the upper areas.
+When working on a large project, you often encounter the problem of needing the bottom of a pot or clay object to stiffen enough to take the weight as you continue to build the upper areas.
 To do this, there are a few options depending upon how soon you will be back to work on the piece.